-Warwick House is located in Carlisle area and is ideally located to provide a range of social and sporting activities.
-The home is a stone's throw from local parks and sports fields and is within walking distance of the city centre.
+Morton Lea is located in Carlisle and does have local parks and playing fields that the children can make use of.
+There is also a sports hall and leisure Centre situated in the Local school that is next door to Morton Lea.
 When the children show an interest in any form of activity they are encouraged to go and research this, and actively engage in this, as it builds self-esteem and confidence.
-The is also near the Lake District National Park, in North West England, but also within close proximity of Scotland and the North East of England, which provides more varied activity options which are socially and educationally beneficial.
+The home location enables various opportunities around the Carlisle area, and is also near the Lake District National Park, in North West England, but also within close proximity of Scotland and the North East of England, which provides more varied activity options which are socially and educationally beneficial.

-It is requested that all reviews are held at Warwick House and Social Workers are asked to take minutes of the meetings with the view to these being available to the home as quick as possible so any recommendations or actions can be implemented.
+It is requested that all reviews are held at Morton Lea and Social Workers are asked to take minutes of the meetings with the view to these being available to the home as quick as possible so any recommendations or actions can be implemented.
 This will enable us to update Internal Placement Plans with the recommendations set out and put actions into place.
 We also take this opportunity to catch up on all outstanding 'Looked after Children' (CLA) forms not held or completed and request that Social Workers support us in this task.
-At Warwick House great importance is placed on accurate and objective recording, which we believe is imperative for the review process in terms of providing relevance to the child's ongoing needs.
+At Morton Lea great importance is placed on accurate and objective recording, which we believe is imperative for the review process in terms of providing relevance to the child's ongoing needs.

-Warwick House welcomes children from all faiths and cultures and can actively celebrate a wide range of festivals around the year.
+Morton Lea welcomes children from all faiths and cultures and can actively celebrate a wide range of festivals around the year.
 Acts of collective worship are broadly Christian in nature.
-The Home is committed to promoting the child's cultural awareness and understanding, and where possible draws on the cultural diversity of the children and families.
+The Home is committed to promoting the children's cultural awareness and understanding, and where possible draws on the cultural diversity of the children and families.
 Every child will be able to attend such religious services and receive such instruction as is appropriate to the religious persuasion to which the child may belong.
-This will be facilitated after having ascertained the wishes and feelings of the child.
+This will be facilitated after having ascertained the wishes and feelings of the child